aaronicsubstances/bridge-arithmetic/README.md

 - arithmetic of small whole numbers by manual counting.
 - arithmetic of small whole numbers by table lookup.
 - arithmetic of whole numbers by non-positional place value systems. candidates for place value system at this stage are:
-  - use of tally marks in which only 1 and 5 have dedicated symbols.
+  - use of tally marks in which only 1 has a dedicated symbol.
+Or use of tally marks in which only 1 and 5 have dedicated symbols.
   - use of a pseudo-Roman numeral system devised by Prof N. J. Wildberger, but with different symbols.
 So U stands for unit or 1, T for ten or 10, H for hundred or 100, and G for grand or 1000.
 In canonical form, the symbols are listed in decreasing order of value, and each symbol other than G occurs less than 10 times.
     - E.g. U for 1, TU for 11, TTTTUUUUU for 45, TTTTT for 50, HUU for 102, GTTTTUUU for 1043